 The Sukeban lifestyle

-Unlike other gangs (mostly male members) who committed crimes, and fought fights between rival groups, the Sukeban were different.
-They maintained and followed an organized and strict code of justice.
-Each group of girls had a hierarchy and their own punitive means.
-These girls had moral values and held fast to them.
+Unlike other gangs (mostly with male members) that committed crimes, and promoted fights between rival groups, the Sukeban were different.
+They maintained and enforced an organized and strict code of justice.
+Each group of girls had a hierarchy and their own means of punishment.
+These girls had moral values and held very firm to them.

-In general, they were indicated for having dyed hair or some shiny and different hairstyle.
+In general, they were indicated for having their hair dyed or some bright and different hairstyle.
 And most always wore their school uniforms most of the time.
-Provocative clothes and lots of makeup were frowned upon.
-At first, gangs started with small groups of girls, bringing knives and cigarettes into schools.
+Provocative clothes and too much makeup were frowned upon.
+At first, the gangs started with small groups of girls, entering schools with knives and cigarettes.
 But, they soon grew in number and in the level of crime.
 Groups range from 50 to 80 girls.
-However, a group known as Kanto Women's Delinquent Alliance claimed to have about 20,000 members.
+However, a certain group known as the Kanto Delinquent Women's Alliance claimed to have about 20,000 members.

-The Sukeban phenomenon peaked in the 1970s, along with the emergence of the most fearsome Sukeban.
-This group called K-Ko the Razor, coming from Saitama, Tokyo.
+The Sukeban phenomenon reached its peak in the 1970s, with the emergence of the most fearsome girl group.
+This group called K-Ko the Razor, hailing from Saitama, Tokyo.
 This name refers to the weapon they used, a razor to cut throats.
-They wrapped her in a cloth and placed her between her breasts.
-No other group has been more recognized than this.
-Achieving even the status of urban legend.
+They wrapped it in a cloth and placed it between their breasts.
+No other group was more recognized than this one.
+Even reaching the status of urban legend.

 Rules, punishments and fame

-Among Sukeban groups there were many rules.
-And, breaking these rules was not good, and could result in ” lynching“.
+Among the Sukeban groups there were many rules.
+And, breaking these rules was not good at all, and could result in “lynching”.
 Lynching involved varying degrees of punishment.
 Starting from a “light” punishment like applying a cigarette to bare skin.
-Going to apply the lit cigarette in the private parts, considered as "medium” punishment.
+Going to apply the lit cigarette in the intimate parts, considered as a “medium” punishment.

-The causes for these punishments are numerous and distinct, ranging from gang to gang.
+The causes for these punishments are numerous and different, varying from gang to gang.
 These may include showing disrespect to older members.
 Talking to enemies and getting caught with drugs were also valid for punishment.
-But the most common cause for lynching was by messing with the opposite sex.
+But the most common cause for lynching was messing with the opposite sex.

-Cheating on a boyfriend would certainly cause lynching.
+Cheating on a boyfriend would certainly cause a lynching.
 These girls acted and looked older than they really were.
 Another surprising fact is that they were super conservative when it came to dating, romance and sex.
-But, as time went by, gangs began to shrink, and participants became more integrated into society.
+But, as time went by, the gangs began to dwindle, and the participants integrated into society.

-Even so, since then, the media has taken advantage of this very well.
-Several films, anime, manga and even games have been created around Sukebans.
-Even today, traces and influences can be seen in pop culture and in everyday Japanese life.
+Even so, media has taken great advantage of this.
+Several movies, anime, mangas, and even games were created around the Sukebans.
+To this day, traces and influences of them are noticed in Japanese pop culture and everyday life.